signum-network/signum-xt-wallet-web-demo/vanilla-typescript/README.md

 - `Signum` This network refers to MainNet, it will make your dApp compatible with only MainNet network
 - `Signum-TESTNET` This network refers to TestNet, it will make your dApp compatible with only TestNet network

+## Features on this demo
+- Pick network of your preference
+- Make transactions
+- Connect/Unlink accounts (Detect connection status)
+- Detect account changes
+- Detect node changes
+- Show dialog when user is going to sign a transaction
+- Check for compatible wallets

 ## How to assign the dApp name
 - Go to the file `src/lib/config.ts`
 - Modify the variable `appName` to your preference